 - 1. A map of the Primary Market Area (PMA); - 2.
 A physical description of the PMA including the methodology used to define it; - 3.
-Census tracts that encompass the PMA; and - 4.
+Census tracts that encompass the PMA; - 4.
+Provide the most recent statistics on race available for the census tract in which the development is located; and - 5.
 The analyst may provide information about the secondary market area if desired; however, demand should be based solely on the PMA.